xyeres/xyeres/README.md

 Currently building a SaaS app for the music industry that helps labels more easily calculate and report their royalties.

 Adaptable mind with the ability to quickly learn and apply knowledge in dynamic environments.
-Self motivated contributor committed to sparking team synergy with strong communication and listening skills.
+Self motivated contributor committed to sparking team synergy through strong communication and listening skills.

 Languages: HTML5, CSS3, JavaScript, Python, SQL, Bash
 Frameworks: Node.js, React, React Native, Next.js, Django